sjackman/white-spruce-organelles-paper/README.md

 resulted from multiple colonization events (Jard<span>ó</span>n-Barbolla et al.
 2011).

-The complete plastid genomes of *Podocarpus lambertii*, *Taxus chinensis* var.
-*mairei* and four *Juniperus* species were submitted to NCBI GenBank in 2014 (Nascimento Vieira, Faoro, Rogalski, et al. 2014; Zhang et al. 2014; Guo et al.
+The complete plastid genomes of the gymnosperms *Podocarpus lambertii*, *Taxus chinensis* var. *mairei* and four *Juniperus* species were submitted to NCBI GenBank in 2014 (Nascimento Vieira, Faoro, Rogalski, et al. 2014; Zhang et al.
-2014).
+2014; Guo et al. 2014).
 These projects used a variety of strategies for isolating cpDNA either in the lab or computationally, sequencing and assembly.
 The *P. lambertii* genome assembly isolated the cpDNA using the protocol of Nascimento Vieira, Faoro, Freitas Fraga, et al. (2014), Illumina MiSeq sequencing and Newbler to assemble the reads.
 The *Juniperus bermudiana* genome assembly used long-range PCR to amplify the plastid DNA, a combination of Illumina GAII and Sanger sequencing, and Geneious to assemble the reads using *C. japonica* as a reference genome.
-The other three *Juniperus* genome assemblies used Illumina MiSeq sequencing and Velvet to assemble the reads.
-The *T. chinensis* genome assembly used whole-genome Illumina HiSeq 2000 sequencing, BLAT to isolate the cpDNA reads and SOAPdenovo to assemble the isolated cpDNA reads.
+The other three *Juniperus* genome assemblies used Illumina MiSeq sequencing and Velvet (Zerbino & Birney 2008) to assemble the reads.
+The *T. chinensis* genome assembly used whole-genome Illumina HiSeq 2000 sequencing, BLAT (Kent 2002) to isolate the cpDNA reads and SOAPdenovo (Luo et al. 2012) to assemble the isolated cpDNA reads.
 All of these projects used DOGMA (Wyman et al. 2004) to annotate the assembly.

+Only one complete mitochondrial genome of a gymnosperm has been published, *Cycas taitungensis* (Chaw et al. 2008).
+In 2014 the complete mitochondrial genomes of the spermatophytes *Brassica maritima*, *Brassica oleracea*, *Capsicum annuum*, *Eruca sativa*, *Helianthus tuberosus*, *Raphanus sativus*, *Rhazya stricta* and *Vaccinium macrocarpon* were submitted to NCBI Genbank (Grewe et al. 2014; Jo et al. 2014; Wang et al. 2014; Bock et al. 2014; Jeong et al. 2014; Park et al. 2014; Fajardo et al. 2014).
+Six of these projects gave details of the sample preparation, sequencing, assembly and annotation strategy.
+Three projects enriched for organelle DNA using varying laboratory methods (Keren et al. 2009; Kim et al. 2007; Chen et al. 2011), and the remainder used total genomic DNA.
+Three projects used Illumina HiSeq 2000 sequencing and Velvet for assembly, and three projects used Roche 454 GS-FLX sequencing and Newbler for assembly.
+Most projects used an aligner such as BLAST (Altschul et al. 1990) to isolate sequences with similarity to known mitochondrial sequence, either before or after assembly.
+Two projects used Mitofy (Alverson et al. 2010) to annotate the genome, and the remainder used a collection of tools such as BLAST, tRNAscan-SE (Lowe & Eddy 1997) and ORF Finder to annotate genes.

 The SMarTForests project published the draft genome sequence of the 20 gigabase [white spruce (*Picea glauca*)